Ab initio study of time-dependent dynamics in strong-field triple ionization

-The numerical complexity of the full double ionization (DI) problem motivated the development of reduced dimensionality models, notably the Rochester model, in which the motion of each electron is restricted to one dimension only, typically along the axis determined by the (linear) polarization of the laser field \cite{Grobe92}.
+In the absence of full simulations, approximate methods become important, and semiclassical approaches \cite{Schafer93,Corkum93,Lewenstein94,Kubel16,Chen17,Milosevic17} as well as simulations in a variety of models have been explored.
+For double ionization (DI) Rochester model, in which the motion of each electron is restricted to {the} dimension {set} by the (linear) polarization of the laser field \cite{Grobe92}, has been studied.
 The model was applied to illustrate, e.g., the mechanism of simultaneous ejection of two electrons at moderate intensity, and the transition to a sequential process for stronger fields (see e.g. \cite{Bauer97,Liu99,Lein00}).
-Despite its popularity, the model has its drawbacks: for instance, electrons moving in parallel directions repel each other and this results in two-electron momentum distributions that disagree with observations.
-Analysis of field dependent transition states \cite{Eckhardt06} leads to a model in which electrons move along field saddle lines oblique to each other.
+Despite its popularity, the model has its drawbacks: electrons moving in parallel directions repel each other and this results in two-electron momentum distributions that disagree with observations.
+An {adiabatic} analysis allows one to locate the saddles in the potential for the electrons in the presence of an electric field, and such saddles act as transition states to efficient channels for ionization \cite{Eckhardt06}.
+That analysis led to the development of an improved model in which electrons move along lines that pass through the saddles and are oblique to each other.
 The model takes electron correlations into account and gives a plausible representation of the ionization process \cite{Prauzner07,Prauzner08}.
-Another three-dimensional model is obtained by restricting the center-of-mass motion to the polarization axis.
-It is capable of capturing similar aspects as the saddle picture (e.g. reproducing correctly momenta distributions) \cite{Ruiz06,Staudte07,Chen10}, though with a larger number of degrees of freedom and at higher computational costs \cite{Efimov18}.
+A similar three-dimensional model is obtained by restricting the center-of-mass motion to the polarization axis; it captures similar aspects as the saddle picture (e.g. reproducing correctly the momenta distributions) \cite{Ruiz06,Staudte07,Chen10}, though with a larger number of degrees of freedom and at higher computational costs \cite{Efimov18}.